 - Ensuring what you develop can cater appropriately for your company branding.

-- What a front end developer creates must be capable of building trust and confidence for the customer.
+- What you create must be capable of building trust and confidence for the customer.

 One challenge that front-end developers face is that the available tools and programming languages are in a constant state of flux.
 Therefore, programmers need to keep learning to stay up to date.

 Layered on top of the changes to the tools available, the number of web-enabled devices has increased beyond the desktop to include a range of mobile devices, each supporting a range of web browsers.
-The challenges for front end designers have, therefore, further increased.
+The challenges for front-end developers and designers have, therefore, further increased.

 HTML stands for Hypertext Markup Language, and it’s all about content.
-HTML defines the structure of the web pages that we view in our browser every time we go to Facebook, Twitter, Amazon, or any other site.
-But, most importantly, HTML allows us to link externally to other web pages.
+HTML defines the structure of the web pages that we view in our browser every time we go to a website.
+HTML defines the structure of a webpage, including text, paragraphs and links.

 Cascading Style Sheets (CSS) is the language of style.
 It allows developers to provide the visual impact for websites without having to write complex HTML.
 CSS allows you to modify the elements you’ve created in HTML and gives an insight into working with different types of fonts and other style features.
 It adds the design element to web pages and applications.